Step 1: Truly Plan Your Business Idea

 Take Action: The email course we mentioned in Step 1 really comes in handy here because planning and finances go together like Coney Dogs and sports.
 You can also browse our guide on How to Finance a Business to start generating ideas.

 Give Michiganders and the internet a way to investigate your products and services.
 Generate more leads and brand expansion by being accessible to local searches.
-Having a website is as necessary as having a plan.
+Having a solid business website is as necessary as having a plan.

 Take Action: The internet’s fooling a ton of startups into thinking they can automate relationships and reduce customer touch-points to social media signals and it’s not true.
 Ironically, consumers and professionals of all kinds are demanding MORE transparency and more of a personal touch.
-Right?

-Consider Startup Savant one of your reliable sources of valuable and useful change-maker info straight from the trenches of our entrepreneurial era.
+Consider Startup Savant one of your reliable sources of valuable and change-maker info straight from the trenches of our entrepreneurial era.
 There’s nothing better than solidarity, and while you’re learning your lessons it’s nice to know you’re not alone.